DemeSzabolcs/SBD.ContentInsights/README.md

  Clicking on the author brings you to the edit page of the user.

 #### User Contribution
-This dashboard consist of two parts:
+This dashboard consists of two parts:
  - **Document count by Users**: Bar chart representation of the document counts by users.
  You can hide different users by clicking on them, and reveal all by clicking on "*Reset*".
  By default all document types are taken into account, but you can filter them with the dropdown.